DTZ/TELC Reading B1: Understanding Texts and Passing the Exam

 Vocabulary

 Without a solid basic vocabulary at A2–B1 level, texts remain incomprehensible.
-But knowing every word is not necessary.
+But it’s not necessary to know every word.

 🔍